normanmaurer/blog.normanmaurer.me/blog/2014-01-07-JNI-performance-Welcome-to-the-dark-side.md

 }
 </pre>

-After the first benchmark I was wondering why the speed was not matching my expections as I was only able to get about _540k req/sec_ with the following command and my webserver implementation:
+After the first benchmark I was wondering why the speed was not matching my expections as I was only able to get about _530k req/sec_ with the following command against my webserver implementation:

     # wrk-pipeline -H 'Host: localhost' -H 'Accept: text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8' -H 'Connection: keep-alive' -d 120 -c 256 -t 8 --pipeline 16 http://127.0.0.1:8080/plaintext